IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 ##### Worker Count
 This value indicates the number of paralell internal processors (workers) created to handle job processing (i.e. the maxiumum number of jobs which can be processed in parallel).
 If left blank (the recommendation) Hangfire will automatically calculate the optimal number of workers based on CPU's available.

+##### Job Retention Hours
+The time frame, in hours, that the history of completed jobs (successful or deleted) will be retained before expiring and being removed from Hangfire

 ### Hangfire Jobs and Queues

 Once the core Hangfire configuration is completed, one or more jobs and/or queues can be added.
 In the `Service Designer`, right click on the `Hangfire Configuration` and select the `Add Job` or `Add Queue` context menu option: